We’ve had a lot on lately, so we didn’t have too much time for writing on our blog.

 First of all, we left China.
 China is beautiful and fascinating but, truth be told, we really missed Europe.
 We’re sure we’ll be back there one day.
-China is a huge country and there’s so much more there we want to see.
+China is a huge country and there’s so much more we want to see.
 And, of course, to share our experiences about it on Being a Nomad.

 Our circumstances have now changed a little.
 Last year Chris started working part-time online as a copywriter.
 This helped us to realise that we can earn enough money at any cheap location in the world.